 A pinked seam is a seam that has been finished with pinking shears.
 The purpose of the pinked seam is to neaten up the seam allowance without having to sew or use a serger.
 A sharp pair of pinking shears is required to cut pinked seams.
 The shears, with their sharp zigzag edges, are ideal for cutting the pinked edges of the completed seams.

 You need sharp pinking shears for this process.
 This is a really important factor.
-Blunt pinking shears can end up making a mess of your seam allowance and the result is a frayed edge not a neatened seam allowance.
-That is exactly the kind of edge you are trying to prevent.
+Blunt pinking shears can end up making a mess of your seam allowance, and the result is a frayed edge, not a neatened seam.

 Step 1 - Sew the Seam